Plexiglass is more like transparent plastics, which is why it can be an alternative to glass.

 Make the drill

-While you are drilling through the plexiglass sheet, the friction would produce intense heat and the bits would cause lots of plastic shavings around the hole, especially if the sheet is thick.
+While you are drilling through the plexiglass sheet, the friction produces intense heat, and the bits would cause lots of plastic shavings around the hole, especially if the sheet is thick.
 So you can often take a break to clean the plastic shavings from the hole so you can have a more unobstructed view of the job.

-After you are done with your drill, allow it to cool and clean the surface of the plexiglass, and you would have a nice outcome.
+After you are done with your drill, allow it to cool and clean the surface of the plexiglass, and you will have an excellent outcome.

 In this article, we have described how you can make successfully drill holes through your plexiglass without cracking it, so if you have sorted all safety issues, you can go ahead with the project.